Information about Tunisia

 The main purpose of marriage is the production and raising of children (and the prevention of non-marital sexual intercourse), thus enlarging the family community and maintaining the modesty of the society.
 A marriage is , in Tunisia, also the only legal and socially accepted option for two people to be together with a non-related person of the opposite sex.

-In Tunisia, the closure of a marriage contract (prenuptial agreement) before the wedding is mandatory.
 Because most previously regulated things have, these days, become habit or law in Tunisia, the contracts are mostly limited to the amount of bridal money and the rulings of matrimonial properties.

-It should be noted that various provisions in this contract can be taken, but will be void, if they violate national law (heritage, care, maintenance, etc.) and it will be very difficult to enforce them in a court.
+It should be noted that various provisions in this contract can be taken, but will be void, if they violate national law (heritage, care, maintenance, etc.) and it will be very difficult to enforce them in a tunisian court.

 For binational couples, pre-marital counseling by a lawyer who is specialized in bi-national marriage contracts is highly recommended!